InfotelGLPI/accounts/README.md

 * Using hash and crypting key,
 * Mailing system allow to verify expired accounts,
 * Can be used with helpdesk,
-* Can be integrated into "environment" plugin.
+* Can be integrated into "environment":https://github.com/InfotelGLPI/environment plugin.